inarticulatus/inarticulatus.github.io/README.md

-# inarty-ui
+# paper-pro
-Inarty-ui theme for the HUGO framework.
+Theme for the HUGO framework.